 Public relations as practiced by business, government and nonprofit organizations with evaluation of applied public relations procedures.
 Prerequisite: MFJS 2140.

 MFJS 3410 Strategic Messaging (4 qtr. hrs.)

 This course focuses on learning and applying strategic communication principles to the creation of strategic messages for a client.
 Students also evaluate strategic communication techniques as they learn how to target a specific audience and learn how strategic messages fit within an overall strategic communication plan.
 Prerequisite: MFJS 2400.

 MFJS 3420 Strategic Communication Seminar (4 qtr. hrs.)

 This is the capstone course in the strategic communication sequence.
 In this course, students examine special topics in strategic communication and apply what they have learned to group projects in which they take on a client and work together as a team on a strategic communication campaign.
 Prerequisites: MFJS 2400 and MFJS 3410.

 MFJS 3501 Web 2.0 Design and Content Management (4 qtr. hrs.)

-This course covers the building and management of web pages using CSS and XHTML.
+This course covers the building and management of web pages.
 The course also covers creating sites using open source content management systems, preferably for applications related to the not-for-profit sector.
-Applicants must be comfortable integrating Web 2.0 content into sites as well as have a knowledge of User Experience Design practices.
-Prerequisite: MFJS 2110 or DMST 2100 or DMST 4100 or permission of instructor.
-MFJS, SCOM, MDST, COMN, MCOM, JOUR, IIC, or DMST majors only.
+Applicants must be comfortable integrating Web 2.0 content into sites.
+Laboratory fee required.
+MFJS, SCOM, MDST, COMN, MCOM, JOUR, or IIC majors only.